bidmachine/BidMachine-Android-postbid-demo/README.md

 How to load the BidMachine ad object, see [the official documentation](https://docs.bidmachine.io/docs/in-house-mediation).

+The post bid networks uses the price of loaded MAX ad object to load ads with a higher bid.

 Loading the Applovin MAX ad object may finish with two results: ```onAdLoaded``` or ```onAdLoadFailed```

 * If loading finished successful, then start load post bid networks with the price from the Applovin MAX